 When I decided to make this strawberry angel food cake, I researched to see what was already out there and was shocked that I couldn't find any recipes that actually had real strawberries in them!
 I always try to develop my recipes to use real and simple ingredients that are easy to find in your local grocery store.
 In my opinion, if you're making a strawberry cake, the main ingredient should really be strawberries!

-So this strawberry angel food cake recipe is made by turning fresh or frozen strawberries into a concentrated strawberry puree that makes the most fresh and flavorful strawberry angel food dessert without a box mix in sight!
+So this version is made by turning fresh or frozen strawberries into a concentrated strawberry puree and folding it into my classic angel food cake recipe for the freshest and most flavorful strawberry angel food dessert without a box mix in sight!
 I use this method to get punchy, authentic flavor from fresh berries in many of my recipes, including my Raspberry Cupcakes and my Strawberry Brownies.

 Jump to: